kneehit/SMS_Spam_Filter/SMS_Spam.md

     ##   3016    0   0    0    0   0    0    2   0    0   0
     ##   5105    0   0    0    1   0    0    0   0    0   0

+The document term matrix consists of 5572 documents and 7640 terms which make them.

 Checking terms which occur most.

 ``` r